findCarolinaCosta/project-recipes-app/README.md

 - Delete the .git folder to start with a new history.

+## Future implementations
+- Style application. ✅
+- Fix the withdrawal bug, which is directly linked to whether or not you have access to props at the time of redirection;
+- Desktop version;
+- Improve explore recipes screen;
+- Finalize visual requirements and screens for full operation;
+- Implement error page for when not found page;
+- Loading animation for when there is a wait on api queries;
+- Refactor code;
+- Add redux as an additional form of state manipulation for the application;

 ## Project report
 It was very good to do this project as a group, making an end-to-end web application was a challenge and being able to do it as a team made it a lot easier, breaking the big problems into small ones and thus reducing its complexity and making it easy to solve.
 I thank all the members of the group, Trybe and myself for having managed to progress with always help and a lot of resilience.

+## Status report
+:waning_gibbous_moon: In progress